 To learn more, you can read our blog post on Lot Line Adjustments.

-ALTA surveys can even help with most of the above listed land due diligence items as they often show flood zone boundaries, wetland locations, zoning information and utility locations (although sometimes for an extra cost).
+ALTA surveys can help with a number of the above-listed land due diligence items as they often show flood zone boundaries, wetland locations, zoning information and utility locations (although sometimes for an extra cost).

 While a boundary or ALTA survey will show you the horizontal measurements of your property, a topographic survey will show you the vertical ones.

 It provides the height and contours of the land and any structures on the property.

 This information will generally be required by the architect or engineer in order to determine the best location for a building.